AD1TYAverma/php-rest-api_inWeb/README.md

 # PHP REST API CRUD Application IN WEBPAGE

-A RESTful API built with PHP and MySQL to perform CRUD (Create, Read, Update, Delete) operations on student records.
+A RESTful API built with PHP and MySQL to perform CRUD operations on student records.

 ## Features